Lightning spoil Predators’ outdoor debut in Nashville, 3-2

 NASHVILLE, Tenn.
+(AP)The Tampa Bay Lightning sure know how to spoil a great party.

-(AP) — Steven Stamkos scored the game-winner at 11:31 of the third period as the Tampa Bay Lightning beat the Nashville Predators 3-2 Saturday night to spoil the first outdoor NHL game in Music City.
+Steven Stamkos scored the game-winner at 11:31 of the third period as the Lightning beat the Nashville Predators 3-2 Saturday night to put a damper on the first outdoor NHL game in Music City.

 Stamkos also had two assists.
 Nikita Kucherov had a goal and an assist, and Brayden Point also scored the first goal as Tampa Bay became the NHL’s 27th franchise to finally play an outdoor game.
 The Lightning now have won four straight to pull within a point of Atlantic Division-leading Florida.